Q: What does MASS MoCA stand for?

 Q: Is MASS MoCA accessible?
 Do you have wheelchairs?

 A: MASS MoCA is wheelchair-accessible.
-There is one outdoor exhibit, all utopias fell, and one gallery at the end of Building 5, which are not fully accessible to wheelchair users.
-(However, the Building 5 Mezzanine will become wheelchair-accessible in May 25, 2017, when our Phase III expansion comes online.)
+There is one outdoor exhibit, all utopias fell, which is not fully accessible to wheelchair users.
 We have four wheelchairs, which are available in the lobby on a first come, first served basis.
 There is ample handicapped parking, and we invite all patrons to drop off visitors near the front door.
 (The site is very large and the distances—by some museum measures—are great.)

 Q: Can I bring my pet to MASS MoCA?